Staubgeborener/Klipper-Backup/docs/installation.md

    Token name: whatever you feel like
    Only select repositories: Your backup repository which you created at step "Prepare GitHub repository" Repository permissions:
-   Administration: Read and write
+   Contents: Read and write
-   Commit statuses: Read and write
+   Metadata: Read and write or Read-Only
    ```
 4. Click `Generate new token`